Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OI6OAux6VrM.md

 ### Transcript

-> yes uh all right what's next anyway is that it was state of depth i don't care ah i wish you could say that it's a straight face
+> yes, all right what's next anyway is that it was state of depth i don't care ah i wish you could say that it's a straight face